How to Change the Temperature Settings on a Vaillant ecoTEC Pro Combi Boiler.

 How to Adjust the Heating Flow Temperature

+One thing to note: if you have a smart thermostat connected via OpenTherm (which is how the Vaillant vSMART, sensoCOMFORT, and some third-party controls connect), the thermostat and boiler communicate directly about flow temperature.
+In that case, your thermostat may override the manual setting you make here.
+If you want full manual control, check whether OpenTherm modulation is enabled in your thermostat's settings.
+Our engineers can check this for you during a service visit.
 The heating temperature on a Vaillant ecoTEC Pro works slightly differently from the hot water setting, and this is where homeowners sometimes get confused.
 This setting does not control when your heating comes on or off.
 That is the job of your thermostat.
 This setting controls how hot the water flowing through your radiators actually gets.

 What Does the Heating Temperature Actually Mean for Your Radiators?